- Entry opens on Monday December 2, 2024 at 9:00 am. Entry will be limited to 110 runners.

 The course consists of three repeats of a roughly 10 mile loop.
 Terrain is primarily groomed forest trails, interspersed with two 1—3 mile section of rolling gravel roads.
 If you don’t like the recommended course, just run anywhere you want to — this is not a real event.

-The first loop features an initial “prologue” that extends the length of this loop by 2 miles, making it 11.9 miles in length.
+The first loop features an initial “prologue” that extends the length of this loop by nearly 2 miles, making it 11.9 miles in length.
 The prologue starts at the Pine Grove Picnic Area and takes 0.5 miles of pavement down to the Telegraph Road Pavilion.
-Runners then take a left onto the Birch Bluff Trail and take that trail for 2 miles to the swinging bridge over Quantico Creek.
-From there, runners follow the 9 mile counter-clockwise loop on various trails and roads trough PWFP, eventually ending up back at the bridge.
+Runners then take a left onto the Birch Bluff Trail for a total of about 1.5 miles down to the swinging bridge over Quantico Creek.
+From there, runners follow the 9 mile counter-clockwise loop on various trails and roads through PWFP, eventually ending up back at the bridge.
 It is then just 0.45 miles up the Laurel Trail to the start/finish at Pine Grove Picnic Area.

 For loops 2 and 3, simply return back down the Laurel Trail to the bridge, repeat the 9 mile counter-clockwise loop, and then return to Pine Grove Picnic Area.
 Each of these loops is 9.9 miles.

 If you are unfamiliar with the route or Prince William Forest Park, you may wish to download a PDF map of the park.

 We will not generally hang a lot of streamers, but hope to mark the important turns.
 The trails are well-blazed.
 But there are a lot of them and it can be easy to end up on the wrong one.
 Download the GPX file and/or run with a friend.
 If you come to a trail intersection without any ribbons, you may be off course.
 In this case you may want to backtrack.

 Any markings will be taken down by the third loop.
 So pay attention and learn the course on the first two loops!